Limit theorems for continuous time random walks with continuous paths: Abstract

 \section{Abstract}

-The continuous time random walks (CTRWs) are typically defned in the way that their trajectories are discontinuous step fuctions.
-This may be a unwellcome feature from the point of view of application of theese processes to model certain physical phenomena.
-In this article we propose alternative definition of continuous time random walks with continuous trajectories.
+Continuous-time random walks are typically defined in the way that their trajectories are discontinuous step functions.
+This may be an unwelcome feature from the point of view of application of these processes to model certain physical and biological phenomena, where continuous paths are observed.
+In this article we propose alternative definition of continuous-time random walks with continuous trajectories.
 We also give the functional limit theorem for sequence of such random walks.
-This result requires the use of strong Skorohod $\mathbb{M}_1$ topology instead of Skorohod $\mathbb{J}_1$ topology, which is usually used in limit theorems for ordinary CTRW processes.
+In general case this result requires the use of strong Skorohod $\mathbb{M}_1$ topology instead of Skorohod $\mathbb{J}_1$ topology, which is usually used in limit theorems for ordinary continuous-time random walk processes.
+We also give additional conditions under which convergence of sequence of considered random walks holds in the $\mathbb{J}_1$ topology.